damv93/karaokedemo-android/README.md

 # Karaoke demo - Android

-Android app showcasing a social network with a feed where users can see videos of other users singing.
+Android app showcasing a social media feed where users can see videos of other users singing.